 Quartile: The segment of a sample representing a sequential quarter (25%) of a frequency distribution.
 The boundaries are at the 25th, 50th, and 75th percentiles.

-Random-effects Meta-Analysis: A model used when the results to be included in a meta-analysis are considered heterogeneous.
-Put simply, it is a process of adjusting the standard errors of the study-specific estimates to include the variation among the effects observed in the various studies.
+Random-Effects Meta-Analysis: A model used when the results of studies included in a meta-analysis are thought to belong to different populations.
+It is a process of adjusting the standard errors of the study-specific estimates to include the variation among the effects observed in the various studies.
+Put simply, this method is a way of standardizing differences in the observed results from different studies in order to make them more comparable to one another.
 The simplest and most common form is the DerSimonian and Laird model.

-Relative risk: Relative risk (RR) could, and perhaps should, have been termed “relative probability.”
-It is the ratio of the probability of an event under one condition (or group) to the probability under another condition.
-RR is interpretable as a comparative quantity; the RR comparing Group A with an event probability of .6 to Group B with a probability of .3 is 2.0.
-The same RR would result if the probabilities were ten times smaller (i.e., .06 to .03).
-In both comparisons, the RR indicates that the event is twice more likely to occur in Group A than Group B. Depending on the choice of the event, RR could be a “risk” if the event is untoward, cancer say, or it could be a “benefit” if the event was desired, not getting cancer.
+Relative Risk: Relative risk – or risk ratio – is the ratio of the probability of an event under one condition (or group) to the probability under another condition.
+Risk ratio is interpretable as a comparative quantity; the RR comparing Group A with an event probability of .6 to Group B with a probability of .3 is 2.0.
+The same risk ratio would result if the probabilities were ten times smaller (i.e., .06 to .03).
+In both comparisons, the risk ratio indicates that the event is twice more likely to occur in Group A than Group B. Depending on the choice of the event, risk ratio could be a “risk” if the event is untoward, cancer say, or it could be a “benefit” if the event was desired, not getting cancer.

 Resilience: A person's ability to adapt positively (i.e. not engaging in risky behavior) in the face of adversity (i.e. prior exposure to risky behavior).